suxatcode/helix-db/README.md

 ## License

-HelixDB is licensed under the GNU General Public License v3.0 (GPL-3.0).
+HelixDB is licensed under the The AGPL (Affero General Public License).

 ## Commercial Support

-HelixDB is available as a managed service.
-Contact us for more information about enterprise support and deployment options.
+HelixDB is available as a managed service for selected users, if you're interested in using Helix's managed service or want enterprise support contact us for more information and deployment options.